 The Universal Geneve 881101/01 came with a tachymetre bezel across its full production, graduated from 60 to 500 units.
 I have not seen any UG Clapton with a different unit scale.

 I have seen one example of a Nina with a pulsations bezel.
 This piece indicates 881101/01 on the caseback.
 As it is the only Nina seen with a pulsations bezel, it is difficult to say that it is original to the watch.
-The owner as of mid-2019 is at least the second owner of the watch, having purchased it from a private individual in 1967.
-I don’t have any reason to doubt that it may be original to the watch, other than it is the only one I have seen to date.
-Pulsations bezels are, in any event, not seen as commonly as we do on the Universal Geneve 885105.
+So while still unclear to me if original on the 881101/01, pulsations bezels are commonly found on the Universal Geneve 885105.